Decoherence-free subspaces in the noisy dynamics of discrete-step quantum walks in a photonic lattice

 However, real-world quantum systems are inevitably exposed to environmental noise and decoherence.
 Understanding how noise affects DSQWs is essential both for their technological deployment and for establishing their robustness as quantum simulators.
 Noise can degrade coherence, suppress interference, delocalize edge modes, and induce classical dynamics, thereby limiting the quantum walk's ability to outperform classical counterparts~\cite{Shapira2003,Chandrashekar2007,Yin2008,rieder_localization_2018,sieberer_statistical_2018}.
 Consequently, studying noisy DSQWs is not only crucial for practical quantum technologies but also serves as a theoretical laboratory for exploring the interplay between decoherence, periodic driving, and topological protection.

 In this work, we investigate the dynamics of DSQWs in a one-dimensional lattice in the presence of temporal noise, focusing on how the dynamics of initially localized wavepackets is affected both in the bulk and in topological edge states.
 We consider a lattice of cascaded unitary operators in which DSQWs are periodic in time with a characteristic Floquet period.
 We derive a non-perturbative expression for the master equation governing the dynamics of the density matrix, averaged over noise realizations.
 This allows us to show that it is possible to find controllable decoherence-free subspaces in momentum space for the bulk dynamics when the noise is constant within a Floquet period.
 If noise is random also within the Floquet period, it destroys coherence in a few time steps.
 In the case of a topological edge state, we observe decoherence regardless of the type of temporal noise.
-We thus unveil that in lattices under discrete-step evolution, a class of bulk states can be more robust to certain type of disorder than topological edge states.
-These results are shown to hold even when non-perturbative contributions from the master equation in Lindblad form are present (fourth order terms).

-We experimentally demonstrate our findings by realizing the noisy DSQWs in a setup of two coupled optical fiber loops.~\cite{Regensburger2011, Bisianov2019, el_sokhen_edge-dependent_2024}.
-This time-multiplexed architecture allows for large-scale quantum walks in a lattice setup with high stability and excellent control over both unitary operations and engineered noise, and it can be extended to quantum communications and photonic quantum information processing~\cite{monika_quantum_2025}.
+We experimentally demonstrate our findings by realizing a noisy DSQWs for light pulses in a setup of two coupled fiber loops.~\cite{Regensburger2011, Bisianov2019, el_sokhen_edge-dependent_2024}.
+This time-multiplexed architecture allows for large-scale quantum walks in a lattice with high stability and excellent control over both unitary operations and engineered noise.
+Even though our experiments are done in the classical regime using coherent laser sources as input states, the results can be applied to quantum communications and photonic quantum information processing~\cite{monika_quantum_2025}.

+The manuscript is structured as follows.
+Section~\ref{sec:bulk} describes the discrete-step lattice model and the effect of different types of noise in the bulk of the lattice.
+Section~\ref{sec:edge} addresses the decoherence of topological edge states in presence of noise.
+The final section discusses implications of this work.